wyhitcs/team-letsencrypt/draftv1.md

 - [University of Michigan](https://en.wikipedia.org/wiki/University_of_Michigan)

-The Electronic Frontier Foundation is the most important acquirers who provides most of labor to let’s encrypt.
+The Electronic Frontier Foundation is the most important acquirers who provides most of labor to Let’s Encrypt.
 Mozilla Foundation and University Michigan also have personnel devoting into this project.

 ###2.1.2 Developers

 Developers are the people who devote themselves directly to the development of the project.
-For let’s encrypt, the developers are mainly programmers.
+For Let’s Encrypt, the developers are mainly programmers.

-There are 165 contributors for let’s encrypt and here we only list the most important ones:
+There are 165 contributors for Let’s Encrypt and here we only list the most important ones:

 - @[Liam Marshall](https://github.com/ArchimedesPi)